 It’ll be the most helpful book you buy all year!
 If it’s not?
 Get in touch and I’ll refund your money.

 You can find the book on Amazon in both digital and print formats.
 Get a copy to keep on the bookshelf in your office as a handy reference tool.
 Or, take a copy with you on your phone or tablet to your favourite coffee shop when you plan your lessons.

 Yes, it really is that easy to add some variety and fun into your English classes.
 Check it out here, but only if you want a bit of ESL awesome in your life:

 How do you do it?

-How do you teach the food unit in Korea?
+How do you teach the food unit in Korea to university students?
 Leave a comment below and let us know your tips and tricks!

 Also be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other teachers, like yourself make the food unit even more awesome.